-For detailed steps of using the above methods, refer to the How to integrate Appeon Web applications with JSP/ASP section in the Appeon Workarounds Guide in Appeon Help.
+For detailed steps of using the above methods, refer to How to integrate Appeon Web applications with JSP/ASP in the Appeon Workarounds Guide.

 7 Migration Tutorial

 7.1 Introduction

 This tutorial is a series of five exercises in which you convert and deploy the Appeon tutorial PowerBuilder application to the Web.
 By following the tutorial, you will get hands-on experience in Web migration using Appeon for PowerBuilder.